jonathanconway/amp-code-test-jonathan-conway/readme.md

 # AMP code test

-This test is designed to asses your skill level.
+This test is designed to assess your skill level.

 ## The test should only take a maximum of 2 hours, don't spend any longer!